Step #1 to Get a CDL License: Truck Driver Training

 What Are the Down-the-Road Fees for Truck Drivers?

-- Depending on the needed endorsements for your truck and route, you may need to pay additional fees, which will vary by state and endorsement needed.
+There may be some down-the-road fees for drivers, so it’s important to recognize where additional costs may come into play:- Endorsements: Depending on the necessary endorsements for your truck and/or route, you may need to pay additional fees, which will vary by state and endorsement type.

 - License renewals.
-Drivers are responsible for keeping licenses current, which may involve paying for license renewals.
+Drivers are responsible for keeping their licenses current, which may involve paying for license renewals.

 - Additional fees.
 Extra costs may arise in insurance, gas, and tolls.
+This can all depend on whether you drive for yourself or an employer.